Uberi/Autonomy/README.md

 Implements a tokenizer for raw source code given as input.
 Outputs a token array.

+### Preprocess.ahk

+Preprocesses directives within a token array given as input.

 ### Parser.ahk

-Not yet implemented.
-Will parse a token array given as input and output an abstract syntax tree.
-Uses modified and extended shunting yard algorithm.
+Parses a token array given as input and output an abstract syntax tree.

-### Optimise.ahk
+### Simplify.ahk

-Not yet implemented.
-Will perform optimisations and transformations to a syntax tree given as input.
+Performs simplifications and transformations to a syntax tree given as input.

 ### Bytecode.ahk

-Not yet implemented.
-Will accept an abstract syntax tree given as input and output a bytecode format suitable for
+Accepts an abstract syntax tree given as input and outputs a bytecode format suitable for

 interpretation or compilation.